evoth/blog/README.md

 - Make it so that overflow is handled gracefully in og images
 - Figure out how to consolidate home page front matter (repeated summary)
     - Meta url broken
+- Fix tooltip being italicized when coming from italicized link
 - Make publish script
     - Get link data
     - Start local server